scpeters/ign-plugin/MIGRATION.md

 that you pass to it (and there will be a compilation error if it cannot).

 It is now possible to register plugins across **multiple translation units** within a single library.
-To do this, use `#include <ignition/plugin/Register.hh>` in **exactly one** of your library's translation units, and then use `#include <ignition/plugin/RegisterMore.hh>` in all other translation units.
-It does not matter which translation unit you choose to be the "first", as long as you choose exactly one.
+Simply put `#include <ignition/plugin/Register.hh>` in each translation unit that wants to register a plugin or interface, and call `IGNITION_ADD_PLUGIN`.

 # Loading a library